 Give & Gain Day

 On Friday 16th May, Ashfords volunteered as part of the Business in the Community's Give & Gain Day, the UK's only national day of employee volunteering.
-Yvonne Hills, Paul Dunbar, Jon Bola, Caroline Frampton and James Chiodini participated in a CV and interview employability workshop at the Caritas Anchor House in East London.
+Yvonne Hills, Paul Dunbar, Caroline Frampton and James Chiodini participated in a CV and interview employability workshop at the Caritas Anchor House in East London.

 A number of brave Ashfords employees made their way to Canonteign Falls, the highest waterfall on England at an impressive 220ft, on Monday 19th May for a charity abseil.

 With the help of the Royal Marines, 15 participants made it safely down the steep and slippery rock face raising an impressive £1,743 for Children's Hospice South West.